 Monthly reports of campus incidents are reported to the West Virginia State Police by the Office of Campus Police.
 These reports include information consistent with the Uniform Crime Reporting (UCR) system.

 The University provides information and educational programs in a variety of ways to the campus community.
-The Dean of Students meets with parents of incoming students at each summer orientation session.
-Students are provided handbooks through the WLU website at westliberty.edu/student-life/about/, which include information about security procedures on campus.
-Residence hall events include programs on personal security and safety.
+The Vice President of Student Services meets with parents of incoming students at each summer orientation session.
+Students are provided handbooks through the WLU website at westliberty.edu/residence-life/studenthandbook, which include information about security procedures on campus.
+Student Life events include programs on personal security and safety.